What Do I Need To Know About The Asbestos Exposure Issues At Armco Steel Job Sites?

 However, the steel plant in Dearborn is due to be torn down in the near future.

 Steel mills have long used asbestos products because it helps prevent fires and burns.
-Asbestos insulation has been found in furnaces, tanks, boilers, and more.
-Even the protective equipment steel mill workers wore contained asbestos:
+Asbestos insulation has been found in furnaces, tanks, boilers and more.
+Even the protective equipment steel mill workers wore contained asbestos.
+It can be found in the following products:

 Armco Steel workers worked in asbestos-containing garments with asbestos-containing machinery for decades.
 Most of the products above were produced by other companies, including: